Clutch Charger Review

 Our next round of tests focuses on some of the electrical capabilities of the Clutch.
 We measured the capacity of each product at the maximum discharge rate and at one amp, as well as tested out any manufacturer claims regarding the number of charges you could get out of each product for specific devices.
 Regrettably, the Clutch couldn't maintain its top-tier performance, earning a 5 out of 10 in this metric, which is responsible for 30% of the final score.

 The Clutch only has a maximum discharge rate of one amp, and we were able to get an actual capacity of 1099 mAh out of it at this rate — quite a bit less than the 2300 mAh claimed capacity by the manufacturer.
 We also found that this charger got very warm during this test, almost to the point where we were a bit concerned.

 The manufacturer also claimed that you can charge an iPhone X to 50%, which we found to be a bit suspect based on our tests.
 We were only able to increase the charge of an iPhone 11 Pro 35% before the Clutch was depleted.

 For our Added Convenience metric, we looked at all the features and functions that make the Clutch more convenient and user-friendly to use.
 We awarded points based on if you can charge multiple devices simultaneously, if there is a built-in flashlight, the warranty, and if there are integrated cables or plugs.
 The Clutch is pretty limited in its uses, as it can only charge iPhones, so it receives a low overall score in this metric.
 This rating metric constitutes 20% of the total score for each USB charger.

 This USB charger can only charge a single device at a time and lacks an integrated flashlight.
-It does have a battery level indicator and the built-in Lightning cable but you do need a separate micro-USB cable and USB power source to recharge it.
+It has a battery level indicator and a built-in Lightning cable, but you'll need a separate micro-USB cable and USB power source to recharge it.